MaastrichtUniversity/docker-health/README.md

 # Health Data Platform

-Setting-up a core clinical data repository to store data from different formats using [openEHR specifications](https://specifications.openehr.org/) and [EHRbase API](https://ehrbase.org/about-ehrbase/).
+Setting-up a core clinical data repository to store data from different formats using [openEHR specifications](https://specifications.openehr.org/) and the [EHRbase API](https://ehrbase.org/about-ehrbase/).
+EHRbase provides a standard-based backend for interoperable clinical applications, implementing the latest version of the openEHR Reference Model and the Archetype Definition Language (AQL).

 This service is based on repositories:
 - [dh-hdp-demodata](https://github.com/MaastrichtUniversity/dh-hdp-demodata): Simulation of hospital data